 Funds flow statement should reveal the effect of financial decisions taken and their consequences.
-For example, the decision to take a bank loan is reflected in the increase of working capital c) Illustration of relationship d) Revealing financial strengths and Weakness
+For example, the decision to take a bank loan is reflected in the increase of working capital.

 Funds flow statement aims at revealing the changes in assets and asset sources which are not readily evident in the Income Statement or Balance sheet.